mitre-attack/attack-data-model/docusaurus/docs/principles/why-adm-exists.md

 ### Before the ATT&CK Data Model

-Prior to this library, developers typically handled ATT&CK data in one of these ways:
+Prior to this library, developers typically handled ATT&CK data in one of two ways:

 #### 1. Direct JSON Manipulation